2025 Berkshire Honey Show Classes

 b) The metric weight must be on the label – figures need to be at least 4mm high for jars exceeding 200g to 1kg weights.
 If the imperial weight is shown it must be in close proximity to the metric weight.

 c) You can specify the area where the honey is produced.
-For example, Lincolnshire, Forest of Dean, Scottish Borders.
+For example, Berkshire, Oxon, Hampshire.

 h) You must have a country of origin on the jar.
 For example – Produce of England, Produced in Scotland, Harvested in Wales.
 Adding the country to the end of your address is not acceptable.